 Although the visa provides numerous rights which are not automatically granted to other categories of foreigners, there are still certain minimum requirements that the Samoan applicant has to comply to; for instance, it is necessary to have a good command of the English language, the national language in New Zealand.

 Besides this requirement, the applicant or the spouse/partner of the applicant must have a job offer in New Zealand.
-If you want to migrate to New Zealand as a Samoan citizen, it is important to know that, for the moment, the applications for this visa type are currently suspended due to Covid-19 pandemic, but the current rules will be modified based on the manner in which the pandemic is contained in New Zealand.
+If you want to migrate to New Zealand as a Samoan citizen, it is important to know that it is necessary for you to check when the new ballot will open – for this, it is advisable to check the online platform of the immigration authority.

 How many applications for residency are registered in New Zealand?